dochvam/GLMM_Nmix_reproducible/README.md

-# Reproducing results for ""
+# Reproducing results for "Comparing N-mixture models and GLMMs for relative abundance estimation in eBird"
 Reproducible code for paper comparing GLMM and N-mixture outcomes from the eBird dataset.

 ### How to use this repository